Warning! As mentioned on the main character page, all spoilers under the tabs will be unmarked.

 - Rapunzel Hair: Like her sister, the Intention's hair is nearly as long as her body.

-- Sanity Strengthening: Towards the end of the series, Black Alice shares her memories with White Alice, effectively making up for the damage done to White Alice's mind by the shattering of her memories.
+- Restoration of Sanity: Towards the end of the series, Black Alice shares her memories with White Alice, fixing the damage done to White Alice's mind by the shattering of her memories.

 - Slasher Smile: She usually has a crazy grin on her face in her early appearances.